 Image Number: PR00795

-Bethune was active in the fight against racism and served under several Presidents as a member of the unofficial African American "brain trust."
-In 1936 she was appointed by President Roosevelt as the director of the National Youth Administration's Division of Negro Affairs.
-She also founded the National Council of Negro Women and was an active member of the National Association of Colored Women.
+Bethune was active in the struggle for civil rights and served under several U.S. presidents as a member of the unofficial African American “brain trust.”
+In 1936, she was appointed by President Franklin D. Roosevelt as the director of the National Youth Administration's Division of Negro Affairs.
+She also founded the National Council of Negro Women, and was an active member of the National Association of Colored Women.
 Bethune died in May 1955.

 A statue of Bethune was erected in Lincoln Park in Washington, D.C.
 In 1985, Bethune was recognized as one of the most influential African-American women in the country with a postage stamp issued in her honor.